chesahkalu/My_Python/README.md

 [13-ascii.py](./Beginer_basics/13-ascii.py): some basics about using the ascii keys in string manipulations on python.

+[14-cipher](./Beginer_basics/14-cipher.py): This is a function that takes in a given message, and ciphers it to a hidden massage by moving each letter a number of places ahead.
+The number of places to be moved becomes the key. ie: if key is 1, letter A becomes letter B.

 ## [Data_structures](./Data_structures/) :
 File containing some valuable basics on various data structures like `lists`,`tuples`,`sets`,`dictionaries`